 My outburst makes it worse.

-“You do realize I have a hard time keeping Mark’s parents from filing a complaint, which forces me to expel you?”
+“You do realize I will have a hard time keeping Mark’s parents from filing a complaint, which forces me to expel you?”

 If he expels me, Mom sends me to boarding school.
 I. Hate.
 Boarding school.